Skip to content

 # → N occurrences

-bindu replace alice.txt.bindu "Alice" "George"
+bindu replace alice.txt.bindu "Alice" "Mabel"

 # Verify